 In an average year, the United States sees

-However, this year there have already been seven reported cases in people, and some experts are concerned.
+However, this year there have already been at least seven cases in people and some experts are concerned.

 “It certainly has appeared on our radar screen (this year),” Dr. William Schaffner, MD, a professor of infectious diseases at Vanderbilt University in Tennessee, told Healthline.

 Triple E, as the disease is called, has been reported in humans this year in two states.